intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **noisy_labels_70percent.pickle** 🠊 a dictionary structure whose: *keys* the known labels that are replaced during the imperfect oracle scenario, *values* a dictionary with 20 randomly selected MeSH terms in the role of keys, and their corresponding cosine similarity score with the original key of upper level

 ### Pre-process stages

+We describe the necessary files that need to be executed for producing the official results of the proposed ONZSL algorithm.
+These steps concern the full examined test set, while the proposed algorithm can be applied to each one arrived test instance.

 - **obtain_text_embeddings.py** 🠊 this script computes the embeddings of the *input text files* and saves them into corresponding pickles with the bioBERT embeddings at a sentence-level.
 The context of each pickle is a Series object, whose each item is a list with **p** Numpy arrays of dimension (768,)

 - **calculate_similarities.py** 🠊 based on the pickles that are created from the above script, we compute the Cosine similarity scores of each sentence per different abstract with either the top-100 most frequent novel labels (choice == 1) or the existing known labels per instance (choice == 2).
 The produced 5 .pickles per case are equal in total to 1.58 GB and 213 MB, respectively.

+### on-the-fly baseline

+- **NN_baseline proprocess.py** 🠊 Create the appropriate pickle files per examined input pickle (batch) where each instance corresponds to one dictionary structure: keys -> instanceX, value: dictionary structure (dictX)
+                            dictX: keys -> investigated labels, value: i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity (~2.3 GB) from the bioBERT embedding of each instance's sentence

 ## Process:

  - run NN_baseline_preprocess.py